open/close all folders

 - '80s Hair: Some of them sport a furry, white mohawk on their heads.

-- Beauty Equals Goodness: Averted.
+- Beauty Equals Goodness: Subverted.
 Applejack wasn't lying when she said they were ugly, but that doesn't stop Fluttershy from wanting to defend them.

 - Nobody Poops: In real life, fruit bats disperse seeds by eating fruit, and passing the seeds through their droppings, far away from the parent tree.
 These bats on the other hand just suck the juices dry and spit the seeds out.
 Somehow this is helpful to the plants that sprout later on.